KennethAlbert/phase-2-project/README.md

 The  InCartBook component will be responsible for handling the addition and reduction of cart items as it accomodates the handleCapacity && handlCartRemove call back functions which are responsible for the operations,they accept a book item as a parameter and uses that to change respective properties both in state and the database.

 An Admin can---

-1.Delete items from the database and state:
+1. Delete items from the database and state:
 ```
 function Admin({books,handleDelete,handleBooks }) {
     const [readMore, setReadMore] = useState(false);